 The headline is the description that is displayed under your name when you appear as a candidate in someone’s search.
 You have 120 characters to summarize who you are here, and if you don’t do so, the space will be automatically populated by your current professional title and company.
 If you are active in fields outside of your professional role, it makes sense to use this space to present a fuller picture.
 For example, if you’re an Analyst at an investment bank but founded and lead a non-profit organization in addition to that full-time role, then it makes sense to try to include both elements in the headline: “Analyst at Morgan Stanley and Founder of not-for-profit Social Innovation Corps.”
 This will immediately help you stand out from all the other IB analysts applying alongside you.

 The summary offers you 2000 characters to present a full picture of who you are: personality, interests, achievements, passions, and even ambitions.
 I recommend opening with your current work and most recent impacts in the first paragraph, then share details of your character, outside interests, and other significant accomplishments in the subsequent paragraphs.
 Similar to a traditional resume’s Qualifications Summary, this section allows you to bring the most unique elements of your background right to the top for the reader.

 Stay tuned for guidance on using LinkedIn’s Experience and Education sections to their fullest.

 If you would like professional guidance with your LinkedIn profile, please consider Accepted’s MBA resume and LinkedIn editing services.

-Jennifer Bloom has been a consultant with Accepted for 17 years and is a Certified Professional Resume Writer (CPRW).
+Jennifer Bloom has been a consultant with Accepted for 17 years and a Certified Professional Resume Writer since 2005.
 She is an expert at crafting application materials that truly differentiate you from the rest of the driven applicant pool.
-If you would like help with your LBS application, Jennifer can suggest a number of options that work with any budget.
+If you would like help with your applications, Jennifer can suggest a number of options that work with any budget.